U.S. prosecutors probe Takata Corp over statements: WSJ

-NEW YORK U.S. federal prosecutors are trying to determine whether Japanese auto parts maker Takata Corp (7312.T) misled U.S. regulators about the number of defective air bags it sold to automakers, including Toyota Motor Corp (7203.T) and Honda Motor Co Ltd (7267.T), The Wall Street Journal reported on Wednesday.
+NEW YORK U.S. federal prosecutors are trying to determine whether Japanese auto parts maker Takata Corp misled U.S. regulators about the number of defective air bags it sold to automakers, including Toyota Motor Corp and Honda Motor Co Ltd, The Wall Street Journal reported on Wednesday.

-The NHTSA is conducting its own investigation of whether Takata air bag inflators made between 2000 and 2007 were improperly sealed.
+The NHTSA has its own investigation underway.
+It is trying to determine whether Takata air bag inflators made between 2000 and 2007 were improperly sealed.
 Bags inflating with too much force potentially could spray metal shrapnel at occupants.
 They have been linked to four deaths and resulted in several lawsuits.

 The probe has focused on inflators recovered from cars being recalled for repairs in hot and humid regions such as Florida.
 Takata is cooperating with that investigation along with 10 automakers.